White Paper

 Accuracy is measured across two metrics:

 Verification accuracy: Of all the accounts a miner has reviewed through the FIFO queue, what percentage remain in good standing?
-Calculated as: (verifications not overturned) divided by (total verifications signed), measured within the 30-day rolling window.
+Calculated as: (verifications not overturned) divided by (total verifications signed).
 If an account a miner verified is later found fraudulent through the court system, that outcome counts against all three miners who signed it.
-Because miners cannot choose which accounts they review, a low accuracy score reflects poor judgment, not bad luck in case selection.
+Because miners cannot choose which accounts they review, a low accuracy score reflects poor judgment.
 A miner whose panel colleagues are less careful is not penalized for their votes; accuracy is based solely on the miner's own median contribution.
-If a miner scored an account low and the other two scored it high, the high median stands, but when the account is later found fraudulent, the dissenting miner's individual record reflects that they scored it correctly.
+If a miner scored an account low and the other two scored it high, the higher median stands, but when the account is later found fraudulent, the dissenting miner's individual record reflects that they scored it correctly.

 Jury accuracy: Of all jury cases in which a miner has voted, what percentage of their votes aligned with the final verdict?
-Calculated as: (votes matching outcome) divided by (total votes cast), within the rolling window.
+Calculated as: (votes matching outcome) divided by (total votes cast).

 A miner's composite accuracy is the average of these two ratios.
 Both are tracked on-chain and can be independently verified by any participant.
 Falling below the 80% composite threshold removes a miner from Tier 2, returning them to Tier 1 status (node operation only, no verification or jury income).

-The 0.5% transaction fee collected on every block is split between the two tiers: 20% to Tier 1 (Node Operators) and 80% to Tier 2 (Validators).
+A transaction fee (initially 0.5%, adjustable by governance) is collected on every transaction.
 The Tier 1 pool is divided equally among all active node operators.
 The Tier 2 pool is further split on every block: 60% is awarded to a single lottery winner and 40% is divided equally among all Tier 2 miners as a baseline.

 How the lottery works.
 Each block, every Tier 2 miner generates a cryptographic proof derived from their private key and a public seed (the hash of the previous block).
 This is a verifiable random function (VRF): the network selects the miner whose proof output wins the lottery for that block.
 The winner changes every block, is unpredictable in advance, and is independently verifiable by any participant after the fact by rerunning the same computation.
 The lottery makes solo mining psychologically and economically viable: on any given block, a single-node operator can win a meaningful payout.